cashubtc/nuts/XX.md

 (`sender_stage1` and `sender_stage1_refund`), and therefore the mint cannot see that `data` and `refund` correspond to the same underlying party.

-As the swap that spends this funding token uses SIG_ALL, the same stage-1 pubkey blinding applies to every funding output.
-The deterministic nonce and blind-signature blinding factor are still derived separately for each output.
+When the funding proofs are spent together as `SIG_ALL` inputs, every funding proof MUST have the same P2PK `Secret.data` and `Secret.tags`, as required by NUT-11.
+Therefore, all funding proofs use the same blinded stage-1 sender, receiver, and refund pubkeys.
+The `Secret.nonce` and Cashu blind-signature blinding factor are still derived separately for each funding output.

+This does not prevent per-proof P2BK blinding of the commitment outputs.
+`SIG_ALL` applies to the funding proofs used as inputs and commits to the `amount` and `B_` of every commitment output.
+It does not require those outputs to have identical P2PK spending conditions.
+Once issued as Proofs, the commitment outputs use the default `SIG_INPUTS` behavior, so each can have its own deterministic `e`, `E`, `p2pk_e`, and blinded recipient key.

 Example funding token secret (JSON):